ianderrington/genai/docs/Understanding/models/index.md

 ## MultiModal

-- [SPAE: Semantic Pyramid AutoEncoder for Multimodal Generation with Frozen LLMs](https://arxiv.org/pdf/2306.17842.pdf) A really cool idea that uses pyramidal representations and compresses information into text-tokens of different levels.
-It can reconstruct it as needbe.
+??? tip "[SPAE: Semantic Pyramid AutoEncoder for Multimodal Generation with Frozen LLMs](https://arxiv.org/pdf/2306.17842.pdf) A really cool idea that uses pyramidal representations and compresses information into text-tokens of different levels."
+    It can reconstruct it as need be.
 These tokens then could be used in novel image generation via semantic mapping with an LLM.

 - [Multimodal Neurons in Pretrained Text-Only Transformers](https://arxiv.org/pdf/2308.01544.pdf) Neat demonstration "finding multimodal neurons in text-only transformer MLPs and show that these neurons consistently translate image semantics into language."